pphilippersson6/philip-spa-PP1/README.md

 ### Fork the repository (Github)
 You can create a copy of the project/repository by use something called forking.
 To fork the content on Github,
 1. Locate the project/repo you want to fork.
 2. Press **Fork** on the top right side of the page.
+3. Press the green button to make the copy to your own github.
 This makes you a copy of the project in your own github.
 This is good if you are more than one to work on a project.
 It is hard to work on the same file more than one at a time.

 ### Local clone
 To clone the project local, follow the steps below.